Kid-Friendly Things to Do in San Francisco

 415/379-8000

-It’s one of the world’s largest natural history museums, and the variety of exhibits makes it an all-day destination for toddler through adult ages.
-The space is divided into a large aquarium with some very unusual marinelife, as well as a lobby level coral reef growing under special sun lamps that’s filled with tropical fish ray, small sharks and stingrays.
-The planetarium alternates fascinating narrated shows about outer space and the earth’s environment, included in the admission price.
-Don’t miss the “Shake House” in the Earthquake section, a simulator where bookshelves and dishware shake while museum-goers hold on.
-Have young adults in tow?
+It’s one of the world’s largest natural history museums, and a favorite San Francisco family attraction.
+The variety of exhibits makes the CAS an all-day destination for toddler through adult ages.
+The space is divided to feature a large aquarium with some very unusual marinelife.
+The lobby level coral reef grows under special sun lamps; there’s a tidepool and some hissing cockroaches.
+The planetarium’s fascinating narrated shows, best for ages 7+, are included in the admission price.
+Don’t miss the “Shake House” in the Earthquake section, a simulator where bookshelves and dishware shake while museumgoers hold on.
+Have young adults 18+ in tow?
 Their Thursday Nights dance party is supposed to be a lot of fun.
 Available at discounted admission to San Francisco CityPASS holders.

 Fun for Older Children